Jamey Chadwell: Head coaching career

 After serving as an assistant offensive coach with the Charleston Southern Buccaneers, on February 6, 2009, Chadwell was hired as the head coach at North Greenville University.
 During his three-year tenure with the Crusaders, Chadwell had an overall record of 20 wins and 14 losses (20–14).
 He also led the Crusaders to their first all-time appearance in the NCAA Division II football playoffs following the 2011 season.
 In the playoffs, Chadwell led the Crusaders to the quarterfinals where they lost to Delta State 28–23.

 On January 2, 2012, Chadwell was hired by Delta State to succeed Ron Roberts as the head coach of the Statesmen.
 Chadwell resigned as head coach of the Statesmen after only one season on January 17, 2013, to take the same position with Charleston Southern.
 During his one season at Delta State, he compiled an overall record of 3 wins and 7 losses.

 On January 17, 2013, Chadwell was formally introduced as the third-ever head coach at Charleston Southern.

 On January 8, 2017, Chadwell was named the new offensive coordinator at Coastal Carolina.

 On July 28, 2017, Chadwell was named interim head coach for Coastal Carolina as head coach Joe Moglia took a medical leave of absence.
+Coastal Carolina finished with a 3–9 record on the season.
+Despite the losing record, the Chanticleers had five losses by a touchdown or less.
 The school announced on January 5, 2018, that Moglia had been medically cleared to return to full-time coaching and would reassume the head coaching position.

-In 2018, the NCAA released a detailed report concerning numerous NCAA violations across the Charleston Southern athletics department that occurred during Chadwell's tenure as head football coach.
-The athletics department was found to have incorrectly certified 55 student athletes across 12 sports over a six-year period, and football players were found to have used scholarship funds to purchase electronics and jewelry from the campus book store.
+In 2018, the NCAA released a detailed report concerning numerous NCAA violations across the Charleston Southern athletic department that occurred during Chadwell's tenure as head football coach.
+The athletic department was found to have incorrectly certified 55 student athletes across 12 sports over a six-year period, and football players were found to have used scholarship funds to purchase electronics and jewelry from the campus book store.
 Ultimately, the NCAA sanctions included vacating 18 wins from the 2014 and 2015 football seasons and the 2015 Big South Championship, in addition to several vacated wins in other sports.
 Also vacated were three wins over crosstown rival The Citadel, games during which CSU used ineligible players.